w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Pets.md

 - You must have at least 250 deers in your inventory
 - You must have at least a 30 day daily streak

-**Kraken pet quest**
-- You must have a lifesaver in your inventory
-- You must be at least prestige 2
-- You must be at least level 100
-- You must have shared over 1,000,000 coins
-- You must have at least 200 total work hours completed
-- You must have at least 5,000,000 coins in your pocket
-- You must have 500 legendary fishes in your inventory
-- You must have at least a 60 day daily streak

 **T-Rex pet quest**
 - You must own a pet
 - Your current pet must be level 30